Understanding the meter type you have and exactly how to read it is just as important as having your gas and electric bills explained to you.

 Make sure to include the zeros, but disregard the red numbers and the dial on the right.

-How to read your dial meter
+How to read your gas dial meter

 To submit your reading, simply read the numbers indicated on the dials from left to right and ignore the red dials.